lightdash/lightdash-demo-saas/models/fanouts_examples/README.md

 The next section details examples of SQL fanouts.
 I have defined metrics for each model as follows:

-Metrics safe from fanouts, these metrics are prefixed with FANOUT SAFE:
+**Metrics safe from fanouts** (prefixed with FANOUT SAFE):

-- *unique counts*: will always return a count of unique values which is FANOUT SAFE o tracks.
+- **unique counts**: will always return a count of unique values which is FANOUT SAFE
-- *min* / *max*: will always return the minimum or maximum values no matter the number of times the rows are inflated.
+- **min/max**: will always return the minimum or maximum values no matter the number of times the rows are inflated

-Metrics affected by fanouts, these metrics are prexied with INFLATED:
+**Metrics affected by fanouts** (prefixed with INFLATED):

-- *counts*: these metrics are only inflated if the data is not at the grain of source table e.g. the count(user_id) metric will be inflated if the users table is joined t
+- **counts**: these metrics are only inflated if the data is not at the grain of source table e.g. the count(user_id) metric will be inflated if the users table is joined to another table with a different grain
-- *average*: the average is affected because not all rows are inflated equally.
+- **average**: the average is affected because not all rows are inflated equally
-- *sum*: adding values that are inflated will result in the incorrect sum.
+- **sum**: adding values that are inflated will result in the incorrect sum
-- *median*: calculating the median on inflated result will give the incorrect median value.
+- **median**: calculating the median on inflated result will give the incorrect median value

 ## 1. Single 1-to-Many Joins